-- If you don’t feel comfortable going directly to your Resident Director, stop by and see the Director or the Coordinator of LGBTQ Outreach & Programming in the Center for Diversity and Inclusion who can help you find appropriate resources.
+- If you don’t feel comfortable going directly to your Resident Director, stop by and see the Assistant Director for LGBTQIA Education & Support Programs in the Center for Diversity and Inclusion who can help you find appropriate resources.

 All Gender Housing Options

 Housing and Residence Life offers all-gender housing as an option to ensure AU's Residence Life is a supportive space for students of all gender identities and expressions.
-All-gender housing allows students to reside with other students regardless of sex assigned at birth, gender identity, or gender expression.
+All-gender housing allows students to reside with other students regardless of legal sex on file, gender identity, or gender expression.
 This option is intended for students who wish to share a room and suite (if applicable) with other students of any gender identity.
 Note that with the exception of specifically designated all-female housing locations, buildings and floors within first year communities are co-ed.
 Choosing all-gender housing means that your roommate(s) and suite mates will have also selected into all-gender housing.
 All-gender housing is not on a designated floor or building, so students in all-gender rooms or suites can live in almost any space on campus.

 Offering an all-gender housing option to all students, allows increased choice in selecting roommates.
 It affords students maximum responsibility for their own room assignment and is consistent with the University's commitment to learning through students' active decision-making and engagement in the learning environment.